MinhQuan-Tran/ShiftPay_Document/README.md

 **ShiftPay** is a digital platform designed to keep track of **weekly income** and **working hours** based on shift work.
 This project aims to provide a comprehensive solution for workers to manage their earnings efficiently.

+### Problem Statement

+Shift workers often face difficulties in tracking their hours and income accurately, especially when dealing with irregular hours, varying rates, and unpaid breaks.
+This can lead to missed payments, inaccurate pay calculations, and a lack of work-life balance. **ShiftPay** provides a streamlined solution for workers to track their time and income efficiently.

+### Target Audience

+**ShiftPay** is designed for:
+- **Shift Workers**: Individuals working hourly or irregular shifts who need to track both their time and earnings.
+- **Freelancers**: Workers with flexible schedules and multiple employers who require accurate tracking of hours and pay.
+- **Employers and Managers**: For overseeing worker schedules and ensuring accurate payroll processing.

+### Key Features

 - **Track earnings** based on hourly rates.
 - **Record working hours** for accurate time tracking.
 - **Manage shift patterns** and monitor work-life balance.